evvic/design-patterns/singleton/README.md

 - Want to prevent anyone from creating additional copies
 - Want thread safety for the object

+## Making a "safe" Singleton
+- Hide/delete the type's constructor, copy constructor, and copy assignment operators
+- Create a static method that returns a reference to static member
+- Guaranteed to be thread safe sicne C++11

 ## Singleton Class
 ### Example [`singletondb.cpp`](singletondb.cpp)
 - The constructor for the `SingletonDatabase` is private